 All ingredients should be at room temperature.

-In a bowl, mix all of the ingredients for the cherry layer and set aside.
-If you’re using frozen cherries, thaw and drain out the excess water beforehand.
+Mix all the ingredients for the cherry layer in a bowl and set aside.
+Thaw and drain the excess water beforehand if you’re using frozen cherries.

-In a mixing bowl, add in butter and sugar.
+In a mixing bowl, add butter and sugar.
 Beat until light and fluffy.
-Add in the eggs, one after the other, beating continuously after each addition.
-The batter may look ‘broken’ however this doesn’t affect the cake in any way.
+Add the eggs, one after the other, beating continuously after each addition.
+The batter may look ‘broken’; however, this doesn’t affect the cake in any way.
 Add in the lemon extract and mix.
 Add sifted flour and baking powder, then kefir (or buttermilk).
-Mix with a spatula, only until combined.
+Mix with a spatula only until combined.

 Line the bottom of a cake tin (23 cm in diameter) with baking paper.
 Lightly grease the bottom with butter.
 Pour the cherry layer onto the bottom and level.
 Then, pour the cake batter on top, level.

 Bake at 170°C for about 40 minutes or longer, until a stick inserted into the cake comes out dry.
-Take out of the oven and leave to cool.
+Take it out of the oven and leave it to cool.

-After cooled, turn the cake upside-down onto a cake stand so that the cherries are on top.
+After cooling, turn the cake upside-down onto a cake stand so the cherries are on top.
 Cut into slices and serve.

 I read all comments, but unfortunately I can't answer them all.
 Before posting a question, make sure nobody has asked a similar one (this will be facilitated by the search engine included in the comments).
 Comments with links may not be published.